phdata/pipeforge/README.md

 - -p | --database-password: Source database user password
 - -m | --table-metadata: Yaml file containing additional metadata that should be applied to each table
 - -o | --output-path: Output path where the tables.yml file should be written
 - -c | --skip-whitelist-check: Optional.
-Pipeforge checks table names to make sure they exist in the source schema.
+Pipeforge checks table names by default to make sure they exist in the source schema.
 Use the -c option to skip the check.

 ### Source Database Configuration File
 ```hocon